wp-plugins/huzzaz-video-gallery/readme.txt

 1. Fully responsive to fill any containing element it is placed in, even blog posts
 1. Automatically paginates when you choose the # of videos you want show on a page

-Sign up to create video collections on Huzzaz for FREE [here](http://huzzaz.com/beta/join)
+To save your video collections and use the Huzzaz Graphical User Interface, sign up for a FREE Huzzaz account [here](http://huzzaz.com/beta/join)

 Features: